rschmehl/awesco.eu/content/consortium/partner03/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example

-gallery_item:
-- album: TUDelft
-  image: tudelft01.jpg
-  weight: 1
-  caption: Book of Abstract of the Airborne Wind Energy Conference 2011 in Leuven, Belgium
-- album: TUDelft
-  image: tudelft02.jpg
-  weight: 2
-  caption: Book of Abstract of the Airborne Wind Energy Conference 2013 in Berlin, Germany
-- album: TUDelft
-  image: tudelft03.jpg
-  weight: 3
-  caption: Book of Abstract of the Airborne Wind Energy Conference 2015 in Delft, The Netherlands
-- album: TUDelft
-  image: tudelft04.jpg
-  weight: 4
-  caption: Book of Abstract of the Airborne Wind Energy Conference 2017 in Freiburg, Germany

 ---

 The AWESCO researchers will be hosted between two departments: Signal & System and Power Engineering.
 They will benefit from the leading expertise at CHAL on Power Systems, and Power Grids, and the latest research on using Optimal Control in the context of Electrical Networks.

-{{< gallery album="TUDelft" height="130px" >}}